 An open-source API development framework that allows developers to create RESTful APIs.
 Swagger is a series of tools for API development.
 It starts with Swagger Editor, used to edit API specifications in YAML.

-Then Swagger UI allows developers to dynamically generate documentation and sandbox for the API.
-Lastly, Swagger Core for implementation of Swagger in Java.
+Swagger UI allows developers to dynamically generate documentation and a sandbox for the API.
+Lastly, Swagger Core is used for the implementation of Swagger in Java.

 3. RAML

-RESTful API Modeling Language (RAML) facilitates the API lifecycle management, starting from design and development to third-party accessibility including testing and documentation.
+RESTful API Modeling Language (RAML) facilitates API lifecycle management, from design and development to third-party accessibility, including testing and documentation.

 4. Apiary

-It sounds more of a gimmick but Apiary promises tools that allow developers to build their APIs in 30 minutes.
-Apiary provides the developers with mock servers that allow them to run tests and mock-ups before encoding an API (like wireframing for user interfaces).
+It sounds more like a gimmick, but Apiary promises tools that allow developers to build their APIs in 30 minutes.
+Apiary provides developers with mock servers that allow them to run tests and mock-ups before encoding an API (like wireframing for user interfaces).

 5. GitHub

 An open-source git repository hosting service that allows developers to easily manage code files, control versions, pull requests, and comments, all of which will be distributed across the groups.
-Developers also can save their codes in private repositories.
+Developers can also save their code in private repositories.

 Before we begin with the API development process, let us quickly take a look at all the components that you have to deal with.
 The API development components include –

 The first step is to plan what your API will look like.
-It basically addresses the specifications you want in the API.
-What functionality do you want it to have, who is the intended user, and which apps will leverage using it.
+It addresses the specifications you want in the API.
+What functionality do you want it to have?
+Who is the intended user, and which apps will leverage its use?

 Step 2: API Design

-After identifying the use cases and audience that you want to address, it’s time you start with the design of your API.
-To ensure that the API you are building is reliable, secure, and scalable you need to create an architecture that suits your concept.
+To ensure that the API you are building is reliable, secure, and scalable, you need to create an architecture that suits your concept.

 The design of an API includes a choice of architecture along with the API’s endpoints, methods, data formats, and other parameters.

-When you have completed the development process, you should now test all the necessary functionalities to ensure that the API is working properly.
+After you complete the development process, you should now test all the essential functionalities for ensuing that the API is working effectively.

-This testing and analysis is to ensure that all the endpoints are working fine and the data requirement is being fulfilled as expected.
+This testing and analysis comprises ensuring that all the endpoints are working fine and the data requirements are being fulfilled as expected.

-However, the majority of users are not familiar with the code.
-Hence they often look for API developers who can assist in finishing the process.
+However, the majority of users are not familiar with code.
+Hence, they often look for API developers who can assist in finishing the process.

 Features of a Well Built API